On this page13

 How Each System Actually Works

-"That's exactly what I needed to hear about my promotion," she says.
+For someone weighing a promotion, that line lands directly.
 No hexagram mathematics.
 No philosophical tangents.
 Just a clear narrative that maps onto her situation.

 Historical Divergence: The Scholar and the Temple

 Both systems trace back to ancient Chinese divination traditions (卜筮), but they split early.
-The I Ching became the intellectual's tool — studied in imperial academies, debated by philosophers, annotated by scholars.
+The I Ching became the intellectual's tool, studied in imperial academies, debated by philosophers, annotated by scholars.
 It joined the Five Classics, mandatory reading for anyone taking civil service exams.

-Kau cim went the opposite direction.
+Kau cim went the other direction.
 It lived in temples, evolved through oral tradition, stayed close to the people.
 While scholars wrote thousand-page commentaries on I Ching hexagrams, temple-goers were shaking bamboo cylinders and getting on with their lives.

 The Philosophy vs Narrative Divide